Course Catalog: BIOL

 5 units

 Hypothesis-driven research laboratory.
 Students amplify unique genes from a bacteriophage genome and complete gene-function exploration, Students also develop wet lab skills including PCR, Tet expression plasmids, and immunity screens and use these skills and other methods to investigate various aspects of bacteriophage gene function.
 An understanding of introductory molecular biology is required.
+Students are billed a materials fee.
 Prerequisite(s): BIOL122K.
 Enrollment is restricted to biology, biochemistry and molecular biology; and molecular, cell, and developmental biology majors.
-Enrollment is by permission of the instructor.
-Students are billed a materials fee. .
+Interested students should add to the waitlist.
+Application required.
+Inquire with instructor.
 Enrollment limited to 22.

 BIOL 124